chrisbefin/CSCI2270-project/README.md

 Files in this repository:

-Project Report (1).pdf  - An overview of the project along with some example output ScrabbleDict.txt        - The dictionary file that is read in to the program intro.txt               - This file is printed at the beginning of program execution driver.cpp              - Contains the program's main routine (reads in dict, gets player input, instantiates objects etc.) scrabbleHashTable.hpp   - The header file for the hash table class scrabbleHashTable.cpp   - the implementation for the hash table class
+Project Report (1).pdf  - An overview of the project along with some example output<br>
+ScrabbleDict.txt        - The dictionary file that is read in to the program<br>
+intro.txt               - This file is printed at the beginning of program execution<br>
+driver.cpp              - Contains the program's main routine (reads in dict, gets player input, instantiates objects etc.)<br>
+scrabbleHashTable.hpp   - The header file for the hash table class<br>
+scrabbleHashTable.cpp   - the implementation for the hash table class<br>